BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nf.md

 ### <a href="https://www.wowhead.com/spell=328278/blessing-of-the-seasons" data-wowhead="spell=328278"></a>

 ---
-While you're playing this you'll feel that these buffs are mostly very undertuned and you will notice the lack of healing throughput outside of Avenging Wrath.
+While you're playing this you'll feel that these buffs are mostly very undertuned and you will notice the lack of healing throughput.
 That being said there is currently a bug that makes Blessing of Summer have a 80% chance to do 60% extra damage instead of 40% chance which makes it an incredibly strong damage cooldown on 3 minutes.

 You will not see any play of Night Fae in higher than the average keys for the reasons mentioned above but it could potentially be good with a very specific comp in a MDI situation or for damage log runs for fun.